JD-accounts/oxygenna/docs/src/templates/pages/getting-started/source.md

     gulp serve

 This should automatically open up a browser window with the template running.

+## Browsersync

-Any changes you make to the HTML & JS & SASS files will be auto updated in your browser window.
+Once the development server is up and running any changes you make to the HTML & JS & SASS files will be auto updated in your browser window.

 # Creating a production build

+## Running a production server

+Before you run a production build you can test your production files first by running a local production server.

+Just run the command

+    gulp serve:dist

+The local server that runs will now be running a built version of your site.

+## Running a production build

-Once you are happy with your changes you can initiate a build that will create a copy of the template that you can FTP to your web server.
+Once you are happy with your site you can initiate a build that will create a copy of the template that you can FTP to your web server.

 Just run the command